prescottprue/react-redux-firebase/docs/recipes/profile.md

 **NOTE:** This feature is only available in [`v1.5.*`](http://docs.react-redux-firebase.com/history/v1.5.0/docs/recipes/profile.html)

-The current users profile can be updated by using the `updateProfile` method, which is [only available in `v1.5.*`](http://docs.react-redux-firebase.com/history/v1.5.0/docs/recipes/profile.html).
+Profile of the current user can be updated by using the `updateProfile` method, which is [only available in `v1.5.*`](http://docs.react-redux-firebase.com/history/v1.5.0/docs/recipes/profile.html).

 ## Change How Profiles Are Stored
 The way user profiles are written to the database can be modified by passing the `profileFactory` parameter.